 I spend a whole lot of time talking to people about healthy foods and natural health in general.
 And typically in the course of conversation, the subject of supplements comes up.
-Usually the person I’m talking with will list a load of different supplements on their daily “health menu”.
-Or they will want to discuss the latest and greatest vitamin, mineral or superfood supplement.
+Usually, the person I’m talking with will list a load of different supplements on their daily “health menu”.
+Or they will want to discuss the latest and greatest vitamin, mineral, or superfood supplement.

 And I will admit fully that I used to be big on supplements as well.
 To the point that I used to have a couple of drawers filled with supplement bottles of all types.
-I used to read the articles and fall for all of the research for why I just had to try this supplement and why my health would suffer significantly without it.
+I used to read the articles and fall for all of the research on why I just had to try this supplement and why my health would suffer significantly without it.

 Do you have drawers or cupboards filled with supplements?

-I no longer believe in supplementing like crazy, and there are only a few supplements that I recommend for short term use…and these supplements actually fill a necessary purpose.
+I no longer believe in supplementing like crazy, and there are only a few supplements that I recommend for short-term use…and these supplements actually fill a necessary purpose.
 But more on that later.

-Why you should reconsider supplementing:
+Why you should reconsider supplementing

 Our ancestors didn’t supplement.
 They didn’t have to!
 They got the nutrients that they needed from the foods that they ate.
 Period!
-We are meant to get our vital nutrients from food as well, but with a large percentage of the standard American diet consisting of nutrient lacking packaged and processed food, we have had to turn to supplements to attempt to nourish our bodies.
+We are meant to get our vital nutrients from food as well, but with a large percentage of the standard American diet consisting of nutrient-lacking packaged and processed food, we have had to turn to supplements to attempt to nourish our bodies.
 It is high time, we turned back to food, which contains forms of the nutrients that our bodies can actually more readily use.

 Many of the supplements on the market today are not natural at all….but are synthetic copies of natural vitamins and minerals.
-Our bodies are simply not meant or designed to utilize those chemical impersonators and so often our bodies just process them right out, without you getting any of the benefit.
+Our bodies are simply not meant or designed to utilize those chemical impersonators and so often our bodies just process them right out, without you getting any of the benefits.

 I’ve talked a lot about reading labels, but have you ever actually read the ingredient list for your supplements?
 There are plenty of supplements that are full of cheap additives and chemical fillers…all things that can cause more problems with your health than not.
 And some supplements contain additives that are downright dangerous, such as msg and artificial sweeteners that can seriously affect your health.

-This one is so big that it deserves it’s own mention.
+This one is so big that it deserves its own mention.
 Many supplements use soy and corn as fillers, both crops which are largely genetically modified in the US.
 Some supplement companies also use genetically modified microorganisms to produce the products that they sell.
-This is a very common practice, but unfortunately more than 15 years after the release of the first GM crop, there still has not been adequate testing done to make sure that genetically modified organisms are safe to consume.
-Top that with the food companies and biotech companies spending tens of millions of dollars to prevent the labeling of GMO containing products and it all sounds a little too fishy for me!
+This is a very common practice, but unfortunately, more than 15 years after the release of the first GM crop, there still has not been adequate testing done to make sure that genetically modified organisms are safe to consume.
+Top that with the food companies and biotech companies spending tens of millions of dollars to prevent the labeling of GMO-containing products and it all sounds a little too fishy for me!

-Should you be on supplements long term?
+Should you be on supplements long-term?